-While the Food and Drug Administration (FDA) regulates new drugs before they hit the market, there have been cases in which manufacturers hide potential risks associated with their product.
-This can create an unsafe environment, resulting in serious injuries to many people and sometimes culminating in a mass tort or class action lawsuit.
+While the Food and Drug Administration (FDA) regulates prescription drugs before they hit the market, there have been cases in which manufacturers hide potential risks associated with their products.
+This can create unsafe medication, resulting in serious injuries to many people and sometimes culminating in a product liability mass tort or class action lawsuit.

-If you received a dangerous drug that caused you injury, you may be eligible to pursue compensation from the drugmaker.
-It is best to get in touch with our Dallas dangerous drugs liability lawyers for cases like these, as pharmaceutical companies often have vast resources and large legal teams on their side.
-At Loncar Lyon Jenkins, we fight for our clients’ rights to compensation when they are harmed by these large corporations.
+If you took a dangerous drug that caused you injury, you may be eligible to pursue compensation from the drugmaker.
+It is best to get in touch with our Dallas product liability lawyers for cases like these, as pharmaceutical companies often have vast resources and large legal teams on their side.
+At Loncar Lyon Jenkins, our Dallas dangerous drugs lawyer fights for our clients’ rights to compensation when they are harmed by these large corporations.

 - Zantac and drugs containing valsartan: potential risk of cancer